Dynamic Local Average Treatment Effects in Time Series: Empirical Evidence on LATE of Monetary Policy

 Finally, we use Theorem \ref{Theorem: Compliers} and Proposition \ref{Proposition: exclusion-restriction} to test the exclusion restriction (cf. Assumption \ref{Assumption: Exclusion }).
-We consider the whole set of compliers $\mathcal{NC}.$ We test the null hypothesis that the exclusion restriction holds by using the following $t$-statistic:
+Here the exclusion restriction means that the volatility of the non-monetary policy shocks remain constant across FOMC and non-FOMC days.
+We consider the whole set of non-compliers $\mathcal{NC}.$ We test the null hypothesis that the exclusion restriction holds by using the following $t$-statistic: